Increase Lifespan and Reverse Aging

 white plate with spoon and fork, Intermittent fasting concept - Lose Weight Naturally Fast

-Skipping dinner can be a good way to reduce your caloric intake and lose weight, but it’s not right for everyone.
-Some people are starving in the morning and may want to consider eating breakfast instead of dinner.
+Skipping dinner can be a good way to reduce caloric intake and lose weight, but it’s not right for everyone.
+Some people are starving in the morning and may want breakfast instead of dinner.
 I usually don’t get the crashes of high glucose and low glucose when you go too long without eating.
 Anyone who goes, “Oh man, it’s 3 am.
 I need to sleep,” should consider skipping dinner instead.

 See also